Blog Directory

 Benefits of Offline Data Entry:

-• Its highly secure, it reduces online exposure of sensitive data.
+• It’s highly secure, and it reduces online exposure of sensitive data.

 • Ideal for batch processing.